-Constituting Equality Gender Equality and Comparative Constitutional Law (edited by Susan H. Williams)
+Constituting Equality Gender Equlity and Comparative Constitutonal Law

 Constituting Equality addresses the question, how would you write a constitution if you really cared about gender equality?
 The book takes a design-oriented approach to the broad range of issues that arise in constitutional drafting concerning gender equality.
 Each section of the book examines a particular set of constitutional issues or doctrines across a range of different countries to explore what works, where, and why.
 Topics include: governmental structure (particularly electoral gender quotas); rights provisions; constitutional recognition of cultural or religious practices that discriminate against women; domestic incorporation of international law; and the role of women in the process of constitution making.
 Interdisciplinary in orientation and global in scope, the book provides a menu for constitutional designers and others interested in how the fundamental legal order might more effectively promote gender equality.

 • Design-oriented - addressed to the question of how to draft or revise a constitution to promote gender equality • Interdisciplinary - includes chapters by political scientists and public activists as well as law professors • Global - includes contributors from every continent except Antarctica